ibm-cloud-docs/dl/order-nsp.md

    * To avoid IP address conflicts for classic connections to a direct link, don't use IP address ranges in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks for on-prem networks.
 On-prem routes that overlap are dropped.
    * For VPC connections to a direct link, you "can" use restricted Classic IP ranges in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.
    * For direct links connected to transit gateways, these IP ranges are always filtered to protect classic networks that could potentially be connected to transit gateways.
 * A Generic Routing Encapsulation (GRE)/IPsec tunneling requirement between your Edge router and a virtual router in {{site.data.keyword.cloud_notm}} requires a nonconflicting subnet when ordering.
-Default addresses for Direct Link are nonroutable and do not support tunneling.
+The default addresses for Direct Link are nonroutable and do not support tunneling.
-* {{site.data.keyword.cloud_notm}} VPC permits the use of RFC-1918 and IANA-registered IPv4 address space, privately within your VPC, with some exceptions in the IANA Special-Purpose ranges, and select ranges that are assigned to {{site.data.keyword.cloud_notm}} services.
+* {{site.data.keyword.cloud_notm}} VPC permits the use of RFC-1918 and IANA-registered IPv4 address space, privately within your VPC.
+It also permits this use, with some exceptions, in the IANA Special-Purpose ranges, as well as select ranges that are assigned to {{site.data.keyword.cloud_notm}} services.
 When you use IANA-registered ranges within your enterprise, and within VPCs with {{site.data.keyword.cloud_notm}} Direct Link, custom routes must be installed in each zone.
 For more information, see [Routing considerations for IANA-registered IP assignments](/docs/vpc?topic=vpc-interconnectivity#routing-considerations-iana).
 * If you plan to connect your direct link to a transit gateway, keep in mind that a single direct link instance accepts a maximum of 120 on-premises address prefixes when connected to a transit gateway.
 Consider aggregating prefixes to keep within this limit.

-(A direct link can accept a maximum of 200 prefixes when not connected to a transit gateway.)
+   A direct link can accept a maximum of 200 prefixes when not connected to a transit gateway.
+   {: note}

-* For known limitations and restrictions, see [Known issues and limitations](/docs/dl?topic=dl-known-limitations).
+* Be sure to consult and familiarize yourself with the [Known issues and limitations](/docs/dl?topic=dl-known-limitations).

 ## Ordering instructions
 {: #instructions-dedicated}